ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

        return math.log(8, x)

-You should also place imports in separate lines unless they are modules from the same package.
+You should place imports in separate lines unless they are modules from the same package.

 Not recommended: